2012 South American Race Walking Championships

 The 2012 South American Race Walking Championships were held in Salinas, Ecuador, on March 17–18, 2012.
 The track of the championship runs in El Malecón de Salinas.

-A detailed report on the event and an appraisal of the results was given by Eduardo Biscayart for the IAAF.
+A detailed report on the event and an appraisal of the results was given by Eduardo Biscayart for the World Athletics.

 Complete results were published.
 The junior events are documented on the World Junior Athletics History webpages.